 Each year MHA's HCV Program undergoes an independent performance review by the U.S. Department of Housing and Urban Development.
 Fourteen components of the program are scored on a 100 point scale.
-In FY 2018-2019, MHA received a score of 99% and was designated a "High Performer" PHA by HUD.
+However, in FY 2019-2020, COVID-19 changed the method in which the HCV program was scored.
+HUD made waivers available to housing authorities that opted to receive a carry-over of the prior year score.
+MHA opted for the carry-over and maintained a 99% score and was designated a "High Performer" PHA by HUD.